execbat/wbc_ballet-29dof/README.md

 with `term_name: TermCfg | None = None`. `configclass` deep-copies mutable term defaults, so changing a play/rough instance cannot mutate a training/flat one.

-## Provenance

-- Environment semantics: `execbat/Orbit` at `98e2b749b5f025079f3529b7cff568f2f8eca274`.
-- Packaging pattern: `execbat/microduck_rl`, branch `feat/structured_cfg`, at
-  `373ecaa1512ef5e939d5daf6c586ca4338dd1977`.
-- G1 asset/model: `wbc-mjlab/wbc-mjlab` 0.0.5, source revision
-  `9d3255828088839ab087f96ac64fd2a8b10c9343`.

-## 23DoF -> 29DoF port

-The task, protocol, and teleop layers now target the full G1-29DoF model (`robots/g1/xmls/g1.xml`) instead of the 23DoF variant (`robots/g1/xmls/g1_23dof.xml`).
-The 29DoF model adds `waist_roll`/ `waist_pitch` and `wrist_pitch`/`wrist_yaw` (both arms) on top of the 23DoF joint set. `robots/g1/actuators.py`'s articulation groups already targeted these joints before this port (`G1_ACTUATOR_WAIST`, `G1_ACTUATOR_4010`) -- loading them against the 23DoF model raised `ValueError: Not all regular expressions are matched!` at entity-construction time, since those joints don't exist there.
-That mismatch is what made this port necessary.

-Every axis-ordered surface (`mdp/commands.py`'s 61D command tensor, `mdp/observations.py`'s target/mask slices, `teleop/protocol.py`'s UDP
-packet, `gamepad/game_emulator_run_v1.py`'s sliders) now uses the SAME 29-joint order: the robot's canonical MJCF declaration order (locked by `tests/test_g1_asset.py::test_model_joint_order_matches_canonical_order`).
-This is also the order mjlab resolves observations/actions into internally (an unfiltered `SceneEntityCfg`/`JointPositionActionCfg(actuator_names= (".*",))` both resolve to natural joint order, not actuator-group order or pattern-list order -- verified against mjlab 1.5.3's source).

-**Bug found and fixed along the way**: the pre-port `gamepad/ game_emulator_run_v1.py`'s `JOINT_NAMES` list used Orbit's own axis order (interleaved left/right, legs mixed with arms), which did not match the order the trained policy actually used.
-That mismatch meant the tool's slider labels did not correspond to the axes they actually drove.
-Fixed as part of this port; the corrected order is documented in that file.

-The 23DoF model/loader (`robots/g1/xmls/g1_23dof.xml`,
-`assets/g1_23dof.py::get_g1_23dof_robot_cfg`) are left in the repository as reference and are still covered by a structural test, but are no longer used by the active ballet task or its registered gym task IDs.

 # Launch scene via MuJoCO viewer
 ```text